 The cream is starting to rise to the top once again, and I’m all for it.

-A common complaint of old-school hip-hop heads such as myself is that there is an overall lack of respect for, and awareness of, the roots of the culture amongst its newest entrants.
+A common complaint of old-school hip-hop heads such as myself is that there is an overall lack of respect/awareness for the roots of the culture amongst its newest entrants.
 I didn’t realize how misplaced my frustration was until now.

-How could the new generation be knowledgeable of, or respect, their roots they never learned about them?
+How could the new generation be knowledgeable of, or respect, their roots if no one taught them?
 We just expected them to know, but that’s not realistic.
 Rappers from the ‘90s did an amazing job of taking the game bequeathed to them by their predecessors and laying the groundwork for the commercial explosion of hip-hop that we’re seeing today.
 Where they faltered was in focusing primarily on teaching their successors how to get money and fame.
-The vast majority neglected to teach them about the importance of knowing and respecting the history of the culture.
+The vast majority neglected to teach them about the importance of knowing the history of the culture.

 I honestly don’t know whether the blame should fall on the artists or on the labels that took control of the scene, but that isn’t the point of this article.
 The point is to proclaim my renewed sense of hope for the culture.